celestiaorg/docs/docs/concepts/data-availability-faq.md

 ---
-sidebar_label: Data availability FAQ
+sidebar_label: Data Availability FAQ
 ---

-# Data availability FAQ
+# Data Availability FAQ

 ## What is data availability?

 Data availability answers the question, has this data been published?
 Specifically, a node will verify data availability when it receives a new block that is getting added to the chain.
 The node will attempt to